ReCodEx/web-app/README.md

 ## Installation

-Web application requires [NodeJS](https://nodejs.org/en/) server as its runtime environment.
+Web application requires [NodeJS](https://nodejs.org/en/) 18.x server as a runtime environment.
 This runtime is needed for executing JavaScript code on server and sending the pre-render parts of pages to clients, so the final rendering in browsers is a lot quicker and the page is accessible to search engines for